 Develop your musical skills and knowledge with Christian professors who encourage your creativity and relate faith to the art and craft of music.

 Engage in the serious study, composition and performance of great music at an advanced level.
 Discover the vital role music plays in the liberal arts and the Westmont community.
-Choose from the B.A. degree in music on the general, music performance, and music composition tracks or earn the professional Pre-Teaching Credential (B.M.E.) degree that leads to a public school teaching credential.
+Choose from the B.A. degree in music on the general, music performance, and music composition tracks or earn the professional Pre-Teaching Credential (B.M.) degree that leads to a public school teaching credential.
 You may also choose the Bachelor of Music (B.M.) degree in performance with a concentration in voice, orchestral instruments and piano.
 Study at a school accredited by the National Association of Schools of Music (NASM).